-Legend: Figures A-D show log-log plots of Schoenfeld residuals for migrants and their children with respect to “other psychotic disorders” (A, B) and bipolar disorder without psychosis (C, D), respectively.
+Legend: Figures A-D show log-log plots of Schoenfeld residuals for migrants and their children with respect to “other non-affective psychotic disorders” (A, B) and bipolar disorder without psychosis (C, D), respectively.
 Residuals are taken from full Cox proportional hazards models, fitted with age, sex, migrant status, and time period.
 Although global tests suggested violation of proportional hazards (see Supplemental Table 7), inspection of these plots suggested little departure from zero slopes for residuals (pink line) over time in respect to migrant status, indicating proportional hazards were not violated for this variable.
 Residual plots for region of origin and age-at-migration with respect to these two outcomes showed similar patterns (data available from authors).